earth-mover/icechunk/docs/docs/icechunk-python/configuration.md

     icechunk.StorageConfig.filesystem("/path/to/my/dataset")
     ```

-## Store Config
+## Repository Config

-Separate from the storage config, the Store can also be configured with options which control its runtime behavior.
+Separate from the storage config, the Repository can also be configured with options which control its runtime behavior.

 ### Writing chunks inline